iodigital-com/io-technology/data/blog/code-is-for-humans-and-humans-alone.md

 > "If `myFile` is valid"

-Now this almost looks like English.
-As mentioned above, you don't need to know about the details when scanning the code, only if there is something wrong with the file validation.
-By hiding the validation logic away in a function with a sensible name we've made it easy to identify its intent and you are no longer stopped in your tracks. **Bonus**: the function is reuseable and testable!
+Now this almost looks like English!
+You only need the details when something is wrong with the file validation.
+By moving the validation logic away in a sensibly named function we've made it easy to identify its intent and you are no longer slowed down. **Bonus**: the function is reuseable and testable!

-I do recommend going through all these steps when writing your code.
-First make it verbose.
-As a writer you _need_ to know the specifics.
-When it works, is unreadable, and you've properly tested it try and make it more readable.
+I recommend going through all these steps when writing your code.
+First make it verbose, because as a writer you _need_ to know all the specifics.
+Make the code work, test the implementation and allow it to be unreadable.
+Then improve the readability.

 #### Ternary statements